abussti/Threat-Hunting/README.md

 ## Report

-Final SOC report is available in `/report/README.md`.
+Final SOC report is available in `/report/Threat Hunting_ Living‑off‑the‑Land Attacks on Windows.pdf`.

 ---